woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Robbie**: Really?
 What did they say?
 Will you get into the school?

-**MIke**: Well, they didn't say anything for sure.But I figure that with my grades and with my personality, I'll have no problem.
+**Mike**: Well, they didn't say anything for sure.
+But I figure that with my grades and with my personality, I'll have no problem.

 **Robbie**: Columbia's a terrific school.
 What are you going to do?